-This publication presents NIST's latest efforts to verify the performance of the companion sensor.
-Early work focused on manually testing the sensor.
-This proved overly time-consuming and prone to human error.
-Current efforts have focused on automating the testing process to cover more test points in a faster manner, as compared to manual testing.
-The remainder of this article is organized as follows.
-The Background section presents the motivation for this effort.
-The Test Method and Sensor Description section describe the test method in detail and discuss how the sensor is integrated with the test method.
-The Experimental Design section talks about the design and development of the automated measurement test stand.
-The Testing and Results section highlight the tests that were conducted.
-The Lessons Learned Section analyzes the preliminary results from two perspectives - how well did the automated measurement test stand perform and how well did the companion sensor perform.
-Lastly, the Future Efforts section describes the expected next steps of this research effort.
+Section 3 describes the test method in detail and discusses how the sensor is integrated with the test method.
+Section 4 describes the design and development of the automated measurement test stand.
+Section 5 highlights the tests that were conducted and Sec.
+6 analyzes the preliminary results from two perspectives-how well did the automated measurement testing process perform and how well did the companion sensor perform.
+Lastly, Sec.
+7 describes the expected next steps of this research effort.